 MRI scans have shown that when a person is forgiving, their pre-frontal cortex is active (Billingsley and Losin).
-The pre-frontal cortex is part of the brain that is involved in critical thinking, planning and decision making.
+The pre-frontal cortex is part of the brain that is involved in critical thinking, planning, and decision-making.
 You use your pre-frontal cortex when you decide what to eat, where to go, and what to do.
-More importantly, you also use your pre-frontal cortex to decide whether to forgive your the person who offended you.
+More importantly, you also use your pre-frontal cortex to decide whether to forgive the person who offended you.

-Research shows that the pre-frontal cortex can inhibit the revenge-seeking motives generated by the brain’s reward centres (Billingsley and Losin).
+Research shows that the pre-frontal cortex can inhibit the revenge-seeking motives generated by the brain’s reward centers (Billingsley and Losin).
 If forgiveness activates the pre-frontal cortex, then forgiveness is a choice.

 When you say, “I can’t forgive” what you are saying is “I chose not to forgive.
 I want to hold on to this.
 I am willing to risk my physical, cognitive and emotional health for a non-existent reward at a later date.”

 Here are steps you can take towards forgiveness: